martinamisiano/sleepqualityplatform/sleep-quality-platform-PRO/README.md

 # Sleep Quality Analyzer

 A modular Python system that evaluates sleep quality based on physiological sleep-stage criteria (REM, deep, wake, total duration).
+The project is designed with clean architecture principles, separation of concerns, and testability in mind.

 ## Overview